Tigers, Temples and Taj Mahal

 Is this holiday for you?

 This is a tour of three of the best national parks in India plus a visit to its most famous building and national icon, the Taj Mahal.
 Consequently the trip involves a fair amount of travelling.
 However, by using comfortable air-conditioned sleeper trains and spending a minimum of 3 nights in each hotel base while exploring the parks, the effect of the travelling is kept to a minimum.
-For the most part our exploration of these reserve areas is by 4x4 vehicle although we may also travel at times by elephant, boat or even cycle rickshaw!
+For the most part our exploration of these reserve areas is by 'canters' which are large, open trucks fitted with rows of seats and offering a good field of view.
+We may also travel at times by elephant, boat or even cycle rickshaw!
 We will also do some walking on good trails for better vantage of the wildlife, but walks will be short and this is not intended to be a a trekking trip.
 This wildlife tour of North India should appeal to all who love wildlife and wish to encounter the essence of Kipling's India.